NickDeliSchool/COMP2001-CW2/README.md

 The SQL Queries provided here are the scripts shown below the chosen table as I did not save the original creation queries, but the provided scripts are the same just with extra stuff, for further evidence of the database behind the Microservice implementation simply look to the database.

+Added the version 17 driver since the version 18 one wasn't working.